Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 ```shell
 go run server.go
 ```
-In terminal you will get GraphQL Playground locally hosted link, click on that link you will redirect on to a GraphQL Playground where you can perform all GraphQL related queries.
+In terminal, you will get GraphQL Playground locally hosted link, click on that link you will redirect on to a GraphQL Playground where you can perform all GraphQL related queries.

 First of all I will show you two different ways to call a Query or Mutation